There are few things more satisfying then a really good chocolate pie. This delicious recipe has everything you ever want! (and it looks good too)

 - vanille extract few drops

-Add the flour mixture and knead this into a dough.
-Add a little extra flour if needed for a better dough.
+- Add the flour mixture and knead this into a dough.
+Add a little extra flour if needed for a better (less sticky) dough.
+Shape into a round disk and cover with plastic wrap.

-Blindbake your pastry for about 15 mins.
-Then take out and remove the baking beans and bake for another 5 minutes.
+- Blind bake your pastry for about 15 mins.
+Then take out and remove the baking paper and beans and bake for another 5 minutes.
 Leave to cool.

-Brush about 1/3 of the melted chocolate over the bottom of the crust.
-Bring the milk and creamt to the boil and mix this with the rest of the chocolate.
+- Brush about 1/3 of the melted chocolate over the bottom of the crust.
+Bring the milk and cream close to the boil and pour this over the chocolate pieces.
+Let it stand for a bit and mix until it becomes a smooth chocolate cream.
+Leave to cool to room temperature.

-Whisk the eggs, sugar and vanilla in another bowl and mix this together with your chocolate cream.
-Pour the mixture into the doughtin and bake for 40-45 minutes at 170 C.
+- Whisk the eggs, sugar and vanilla in another bowl and mix this together with your chocolate cream.
+Pour the mixture into the tin and bake for 40-45 minutes at 170˚ C.